 Drug-induced cardiotoxicity

 Cardiovascular toxicity often causes higher drug attrition rates, particularly for small molecule projects.
-The chronic administration of drugs, for example in cancer treatments, can also cause cardiac complications.
+The chronic administration of drugs, for example in oncology, can also cause cardiac complications.
+Electrocardiography analysis can provide deep insights into drug-induced myocardial pathology and help mitigate safety liabilities.

 Implanted telemetry remains the gold standard for cardiovascular electrophysiology studies in terms of signal quality and data coverage.